tintamarre/tintamarre.github.io/src/blog/posts/2025/data_platform_in_fwb_00_intro.md

   - orchestrator
 ---

 _Executive summary_: In a polycephalous organization, Data Governance is a complex challenge.
-This article is the first in a three-part series exploring the implementation of a Data Platform based on [Dagster](https://dagster.io/) for the [Fédération Wallonie-Bruxelles (FWB)](https://www.federation-wallonie-bruxelles.be).
-This series will cover:
+This article explores the implementation of a Data Platform based on [Dagster](https://dagster.io/) for the [Fédération Wallonie-Bruxelles (FWB)](https://www.federation-wallonie-bruxelles.be).
+It highlights the importance of automation, modularity, and component reusability to lower the technical barrier and improve data literacy among data analysts and data stewards.

-1. Overview and Architecture (this article)
-2. Automation and CI/CD Implementation
-3. Lowering Technical Barriers through Custom Resources

 ---